 The fascinating true story of the real bodyguard who has protected the most famous woman in the world, Princess Diana.

-This is the story of 'the real' Bodyguard, Lee Sansum, ex-Royal Military Policeman, martial arts champion, private military contractor and expert in close protection.
-In being part of Mohamed and Dodi al-Fayed's protection team, Lee also had to protect the most famous woman in the world, Princess Diana.
+This is the story of the real bodyguard, Lee Sansum, ex-Royal Military Policeman, martial arts champion, and expert in close protection.
+Part of Mohamed and Dodi Al-Fayed's protection team, Lee had to guard the most famous woman in the world, Princess Diana.
 He formed a close bond with Diana and the young princes, particularly Harry, and it was only by a stroke of luck that he was not in the car the night Diana died.
 That night proved to be the turning point in his own life.

 Lee's story is one of quiet strength, of how reading a situation is invaluable to getting out of trouble.
-It is one of achieving personal goals and overcoming trauma through the help of his wife, Kate and through his love of martial arts.
-Lee still has a high media profile and continues to work in private security.
+It is one of achieving personal goals and overcoming trauma through the help of his wife, Kate, and through his love of martial arts.
+It is also a fitting tribute to one of the outstanding figures of our age.